AshrafGardizy/FREE-Resources-to-Learn-Computer-Programming-Web-Development-/README.md

 6. Python official documentation give you a comprehension and deep knowledge of python programming language from basic to advance level.
 [Python Official Docs](https://docs.python.org/3/)

+7. If you wand to learn Python from scratch in easy way please follow th Python Tutorial Website.
+The Python Tutorial offers you understanding of the Python programming language, help you deeply learn the concepts, and show you how to apply practical programming techniques to your specific challenges.
+[Python Tutorial](https://www.pythontutorial.net/)